inactif/github-username-checker/README.md

 # GitHub Username Checker | PY 🐍

 **GitHub Username Checker** is a Python tool that allows you to check the availability of GitHub usernames based on a wordlist.
-The tool checks them and saves available usernames in a created TXT file.
+The tool checks usernames and saves the available ones in a generated TXT file.

 ## Requirements